 Where to start?

-Grammarly saves all of your documents on their servers.
-So, it performs the backup job as well.
+When you use the app to write, Grammarly saves all your documents on their servers.
+So, it can serve as a backup as well.

 Works with Different Platforms

 These are the different ways to use the app:

 - Keyboard for mobile devices

 I have tried both the web editor and the Windows application.
 Both are identical in features, functionalities, and design.